 - Excessive checkpointing takes up the available storage on the

-cloud instance.
+cloud An Amazon Virtual Machine More.
 This will interrupt the simulation and lead to insufficient memory based system errors.

 - Excessively writing output files will also lead to slowing down the the simulation process and increasing overall job time.